Arclite/pado.name/_posts/2017-06-08-react-native-javascript.md

 title: React Native !== JavaScript
 date: 2017-08-06
 ---
-I've lately been working on a blog post for [my employer](https://l4digital.com) detailing the benefits and drawbacks of [React Native](https://facebook.github.io/react-native/) (coming soon).
+I've lately been working on a blog post for [my employer](https://l4digital.com) detailing the benefits and drawbacks of [React Native](https://facebook.github.io/react-native/) (found [here](https://l4digital.com/cross-compiled/)).
 One thing that keeps coming up in my discussions with co-workers is that [a major drawback to React Native is JavaScript](https://arielelkin.github.io/articles/why-im-not-a-react-native-developer.html#javascript).
 But that's **not** a drawback of React Native at all.

 Don't get me wrong, I hate JavaScript just as much as the next person (unless the next person is my co-worker Rob.
 Hi, Rob! 👋).
 The reason JavaScript isn't a drawback of React Native is that _you don't have to write JavaScript to use React Native_.
 There are plenty of better languages out there that essentially use JavaScript as a virtual machine to run on, a la the JVM.
 You can use these languages to target React Native, and some have explicit support _for_ React Native.